José Ramos-Horta: Other activities

 Following the 2012 Guinea-Bissau coup d'état, he offered to mediate the conflict.
 He also served as the UN special envoy to the country.

 He is the author of the book Words of Hope in Troubled Times.

 Ramos-Horta has served as Chairman of the Advisory Board for TheCommunity.com, a web site for peace and human rights, since 2000.
 In 2001 he gathered the post 9/11 statements of 28 Nobel Peace Prize Laureates on the web site, and has spearheaded other peace initiatives with his fellow Nobel Laureates.

 Ramos-Horta supported the U.S. invasion and occupation of Iraq and condemned the anti-American tone of its detractors as "hypocritical".
 In the 1990s he had supported the cause of Kurdish people in Iraq.

 In May 2009 Ramos-Horta stated that he would ask the International Criminal Court to investigate the ruling junta of Myanmar if they continue to detain fellow Nobel Laureate Aung San Suu Kyi.
+Ramos-Horta suggested that Suu Kyi’s inability to express her frustration with the treatment of Rohingya Muslims was due to the fact that she lacked the political power to effect change.

 However, by August 2010, he had softened his views on Myanmar, warmly receiving the Myanmar Foreign Minister Nyan Win, and said that he wanted to improve relations and seek strong commercial ties with Myanmar.

 In 2006, Ramos-Horta pledged his support for the International Simultaneous Policy (SIMPOL) which seeks to end the usual deadlock in tackling global issues.

-On 5 August 2009, he attended the funeral of the former President of the Philippines Corazon Aquino.
+On 5 August 2009, he attended the funeral of the former president of the Philippines Corazon Aquino.
 He was the only foreign head of state to attend.
 On 30 June 2010, he attended the inauguration of Benigno S. Aquino III, the 15th President of the Philippines.
 He was, again, the only head of state who attended the inauguration and the first dignitary to arrive in the Philippines for the inauguration.
-The two attendances effectively solidified East Timorese-Filipino diplomatic relations, to an extent where Filipino support for East Timorese ascension to ASEAN favorably increased.

 Ramos-Horta is a Member of the Global Leadership Foundation, an organization which works to support democratic leadership, prevent and resolve conflict through mediation and promote good governance in the form of democratic institutions, open markets, human rights and the rule of law.
 It does so by making available, discreetly and in confidence, the experience of former leaders to today's national leaders.
 It is a not-for-profit organization composed of former heads of government, senior governmental and international organization officials who work closely with Heads of Government on governance-related issues of concern to them.

 In August 2017, ten Nobel Peace Prize laureates, including Ramos-Horta, urged Saudi Arabia to stop the executions of 14 young people for participating in the 2011–12 Saudi Arabian protests.

 He is also a television presenter of Horta Show in Radio-Televisão Timor Leste.